tomcombriat/TES_8-knobs-synth/README.md

 ***

 ### Programming
 These synths can be programmed like any other STM32 pills using USB to serial converter.
 Native USB will usually not work.
-You will  also need a rather new version of the Arduino IDE with Mozzi installed and modify Mozzi in accordance with the beginning of the sketch.
+You will  also need a rather new version of the Arduino IDE with Mozzi installed and modify Mozzi in accordance with the beginning of the sketch or use the [TES forked version of Mozzi](https://github.com/tomcombriat/Mozzi/tree/TES-stable).